kushmahendra/Temperature-Converter/README.md

 **📂 Project Structure**

+├── assets/          # Folder for images and other assets │   └── screenshot.png  # Screenshot of the application

 ├── index.html       # Main HTML file

-├── style.css        # CSS file for styling the webpage
+├── README.md        # Documentation file for the project

-└── script.js        # JavaScript file for temperature conversion logic
+├── script.js        # JavaScript file for temperature conversion logic

+└── style.css        # CSS file for styling the webpage

 **💡 How to Use**